AlexWang1987/alexwang1987.github.io/foundations/html/html.md

 <h1>Alien Was Caught!</h1>
 Big news, Just in this morning, A farmer found an alien in his backyard!
 The more exciting thing is that He caught it and put it into a cage.

-This is just a joke.
-How to markup it in HTML?

-Published by AlexWang in 21st Jan 2015
+Published by AlexWang in 21st Jan 2015 Beijing,China
 *************

 It's just a joke.
 The problem is how to markup the news appropriately.